 Additional data sources would deepen the analysis, especially since only a subset of data sources may be available at any time.
-We used Ark data as supporting evidence for bidirectional layer 3 reachability of prefixes in Egypt and Libya, but the same data also contains forward path information that we have not yet explored.
-This data should allow us to see path changes at the data plane that happened due to the censorship we described.
-Comparing path changes observed in the data plane with those observed in the control plane, i.e. BGP, may expose non-BGP routing phenomena, such as use of default routes in the default free zone [13].
+We used Ark and iPlane data as supporting evidence for bidirectional layer 3 reachability of prefixes in Egypt and Libya, but the same data also contains forward path information that we have not explored in detail.
+This data could allow us to see path changes at the data plane that happened due to the censorship we described.
+Comparing path changes observed in the data plane with those observed in the control plane, i.e. BGP, may expose non-BGP routing phenomena, such as use of default routes in addition to BGP-based routing [15].